EmmaEwert/gameboy/README.md

 The fact that the screen is somewhat interlaced (last and current frame are mixed) might be taken advantage of.

+The Gameboy Color supports 384 tiles, enough to cover 81.25 % of the 32×32 background map.
+The remaining 18.75 % (192 tiles) means the map can be completely covered when each row reuses 6 tiles on average.

+The display can mostly be covered in unique tiles, as it shows 360-398 tiles, depending on whether the scroll values are tile-aligned.

 ## Mid-frame palette swap

 Palettes can be written to in modes 0, 1, and 2 (H-Blank, V-Blank and